Translating your skills

 If you can find ways to gain these experiences and skills, it will help your CV and application be more competitive and it will provide you with an opportunity before you leave your current post to work out which jobs will best suit you.

-Undertake some skills training that will develop transferable skills and enable you to better articulate what you do (e.g. science communication, project management or public engagement).
+Undertake some skills training that will develop transferable skills and enable you to better articulate what you do (e.g. project management or public engagement).
+Look at what the PFDC and Imperial have to offer: